jsolejr/JSoleDICOM/MWLQuerryToolREADME.md

 - Easy-to-use graphical interface for entering PACS server information and query parameters.
 - Support for entering calling AE and destination AE titles.
 - Option to provide query information for more targeted searches.
-- Displays pending C-FIND responses and writes them to an output file (output.txt).
+- Displays the C-FIND responses in a separate window and provides the option to save them to a CSV file.

 ## Requirements